facebook/docusaurus/CONTRIBUTING.md

 Please make sure the following is done when submitting a pull request:

 1. Fork [the repository](https://github.com/facebook/docusaurus) and create your branch from `main`.
-1. Add the copyright notice to the top of any code new files you've added.
+1. Add the [copyright notice](#copyright-header-for-source-code) notice to the top of any code new files you've added.
 1. Describe your [**test plan**](#test-plan) in your pull request description.
 Make sure to [test your changes](https://github.com/facebook/docusaurus/blob/main/admin/testing-changes-on-Docusaurus-itself.md)!
 1. Make sure your code lints (`yarn prettier && yarn lint`).
 1. Make sure your Jest tests pass (`yarn test`).